chili-labs/Silex-Routing/README.md

 ## Description

-Silex-Routing allows you to define custom and multiple routers for Silex which then are used for matching and generating urls.
+Silex-Routing allows you to define custom and multiple routers for Silex.
+This is especially useful when working with dynmaic routes, which are not known while writting the code (e.g. URLs stored in database).

+This implementation works for both, matching and generating of URLs.

-This advanced routing is achieve by connecting Silex with symfony-cmf/Routing.
+The advanced routing is achieve by connecting Silex with symfony-cmf/Routing.

 ## Installation